featurepeek/marketing-website/content/blog/pull-requests-are-the-new-design-handoffs/index.md

 Design handoff tools are great, but why aren't we talking about developer handoffs?
 Tools like [Zeplin](https://zeplin.io/) are great for ensuring developers have convenient access to information within wireframes.
 But how do non-engineers engage with [pull requests](https://featurepeek.com/blog/why-are-so-many-orgs-slow-to-approve-pull-requests/), and collaborate as a team on constantly changing code previews?

 There are many good solutions if your end goal is simply the deployment preview itself.
-For example, if you're a [Netlify](https://www.netlify.com/tags/deploy-previews/) user, they have a perfectly cromulent deploy preview tool.
+For example, if you're a [Netlify](https://www.netlify.com/tags/deploy-previews/) user, they have a reasonable deploy preview tool.
 Similarly, there are available tools like [Tugboat](https://www.tugboat.qa/), and a few others.
-If all you want is a staging environment for your pull requests, then all solutions are essentially equal.
+If all you want is a staging environment for your pull requests, then most solutions are essentially equal.

-But the reality is that real people are collaborating on this deployment preview, and they need to do more than just look at it.
+But the reality is that *real people* are collaborating on this deployment preview, and they need to do more than just look at it.
 That's why the actual deployment preview itself isn't the point. *It's the collaboration that matters.*

 ## 🚀 Why the next killer enterprise app will be a developer collaboration tool